 \subsubsection{Unconditional Adversarial Model}

 FedGIMP employs an unconditional architecture for generative modeling of high-quality, coil-combined MR images.
-Here, we propose a style-generative model as inspired by the success of this model family in natural image synthesis tasks \cite{StyleGAN1}.
-Our proposed model contains a generator that synthesizes realistic MR images, and a discriminator that aims to differentiate between synthetic and actual MR images.
-To preserve specificity in generated MR images, the generator comprises a novel mapper to compute site-specific latent variables, which are then transformed onto images via a synthesizer subnetwork.
+Here, we propose a style-generative model as inspired by the success of this model family in natural image synthesis \cite{StyleGAN1}.
+Our proposed model has a generator to synthesize realistic MR images, and a discriminator to differentiate between synthetic and actual MR images.
+To preserve specificity, the generator comprises a novel mapper to compute site-specific latent variables, which are transformed onto images via a synthesizer subnetwork.

-\paragraph{{\textbf{Generator ($G$)}}} The generator uses mapper and synthesizer subnetworks to transform low-dimensional i.i.d. normal random variables onto high-dimensional MR images. \underline{The mapper ($M$)} receives input samples drawn from random variables $z \in \mathbb{R}^{1\times J}$ augmented with site index as a one-hot encoding vector $v\in \mathbb{R}^{1\times K}$.
-It computes intermediate latent variables $w\in \mathbb{R}^{1\times J}$ via a cascade of $L_M$ layers:
+\textbf{Generator ($G$)}: The generator uses mapper ($M$) and synthesizer ($S$) subnetworks to transform low-dimensional random variables onto high-dimensional MR images. \underline{$M$} receives samples from i.i.d. normal variables $z \in \mathbb{R}^{1\times J}$ augmented with site index as a one-hot encoding vector $v\in \mathbb{R}^{1\times K}$.
+It computes latent variables $w\in \mathbb{R}^{1\times J}$: